This guide will help you get started with the Murf API. You’ll learn how to get your API key, and how to make your first TTS API request.

 To use Murf’s streaming API, you can either use the REST API using an HTTP client to receive audio data in real-time, or use one of our official SDKs.

 Murf offers a variety of voice IDs for different languages and accents.
 You can choose a voice ID that best suits your application’s needs.
-You can see the full list of available voice IDs here, or fetch the list programmatically using the list_voices endpoint.
+You can see the full list of available voice IDs here, or fetch the list programmatically using the List Voices endpoint.

 The following code snippets assume that you have exported the MURF_API_KEY system environment variable as shown above.